codingMustache/codingMustache/README.md

 ## Joke of the Day

-what happens when you cross a sheep with a kangaroo ?
-A woolly jumper!
+Why do bees have sticky hair?
+Because they use honey combs!

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+Which programming language shares its name with an island in Indonesia?
- 1. Shellscript
+ 1. Java
- 2. Corrupted Blood
+ 2. Jakarta
- 3. Shellshock
+ 3. C
- 4. Heartbleed
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Java
 </details>